fastmcp-me/fast-pyairbyte/README.md

 3. Set up your environment variables (see [MCP_CONFIGURATION.md](./MCP_CONFIGURATION.md))
 4. Run the server: `python main.py`
 5. Configure your MCP client to connect to the local server

----

-## Deployment

-This MCP server is deployed on Heroku and ready to use.
-The configuration separates concerns:

-- **Client Configuration**: Uses the standard MCP fetch protocol via npx
-- **Server Environment**: All sensitive configuration is set as environment variables on the server

-This approach ensures no sensitive information needs to be shared in client configurations, while the server handles all authentication and external service integration securely.